parvaneh-soleimany/ViTPose_classification/README.md

 - numpy
 - matplotlib

-In order to install these packages you can use the following:

-pip install tensorflow numpy scikit-learn
+In order to install these packages you can use the command bellow: pip install tensorflow numpy scikit-learn

 ## Input